 In a letter to the Mississippi Department of Environmental Quality (MDEQ) dated December 14, 2020 (Mississippi Power, 2020), Mississippi Power proposed installing a groundwater extraction system at the former CCR unit as a temporary remedy.
-The temporary remedy design was completed and will extract groundwater from Unit 3 below the footprint of the former CCR unit and within the existing slurry wall.
-Extracted groundwater will undergo bag filtration treatment prior to discharge to the Site leachate pond.
+The temporary remedy design was completed to extract groundwater from Unit 3 below the footprint of the former CCR unit and within the existing slurry wall.
+Extracted groundwater would undergo treatment prior to discharge to the Site leachate pond.

-The goals of the temporary remedy extraction system pursuant to the 2020 correspondence are to:
+The goals of the temporary remedy extraction system pursuant to the 2020 correspondence were to:

-- Begin groundwater corrective action while a long-term remedy strategy is developed. - Reduce head in the uppermost aquifer (Unit 3) within the slurry wall footprint. - Establish an inward flow gradient, thereby minimizing outward flow potential from the former CCR unit. - Provide further data and information regarding hydraulic connectivity and interrelationship of water-bearing units at the Site.
+- Begin groundwater corrective action while a long-term remedy strategy is developed. - Reduce head in the uppermost aquifer (Unit 3) within the slurry wall footprint. - Establish an inward flow gradient, thereby minimizing outward flow potential from the former CCR unit. - Provide further data and information regarding uppermost aquifer and hydrogeology at the Site.

-Temporary remedy discharge to the Site leachate pond were included in the approved National Pollutant Discharge Elimination System (NPDES) permit renewal for the Site.
+Temporary remedy discharge to the Site leachate pond was included in the approved National Pollutant Discharge Elimination System (NPDES) permit renewal for the Site.

 As part of the temporary remedy system, four groundwater extraction wells (TW-4, TW-5, TW-6, and TW-7) were installed in November and December 2021 in the footprint of the former CCR unit as shown on Figure 2.
 TW-4 through TW-6 are incorporated into the temporary remedy system along with existing groundwater extraction well TW-3.
 TW-7 is available as a contingent extraction well to be incorporated into the system, if needed.
-The extraction wells were developed following installation and capacity tests were completed to evaluate potential groundwater extraction rates.
-The temporary remedy design drawings were stamped by a professional engineer licensed in Mississippi and issued for construction (IFC) on February 16, 2022.
-An overview of the temporary remedy system layout is provided in Figure 2.
+An overview of the temporary remedy system layout is provided on Figure 2.

 Construction of the temporary remedy system commenced in May 2022 following a bidding and contractor selection process.
-The original schedule estimate indicated construction completion and system startup in September 2022.
-However, due to manufacturing and procurement delays associated with supply chain disruption throughout multiple sectors of the economy, the current estimated completion of construction and system startup is October 2022.
+Construction was completed and system startup was conducted in October 2022.
+Commissioning of the system and hand over to Mississippi Power occurred on October 24, 2022.
+Optimization of the flow rates and extraction system is ongoing.